Kiffhost/exalted-scripture-understanding/Charms/Solar/Presence/Listener-Swaying Argument.md

   - None
 ---
 *The Solar’s passionate appeals can soften even the stoniest of hearts.*
-This Charm supplements an instill or persuade action, granting the Solar one automatic success and !!additionallygrantingonenon-Charmbonusdieforeverytwo!! points the target’s [[Resolve]] is boosted by any means.
-The !!Solarcannotgainmorethanthreebonusdiceinthisfashion.!!
+This Charm supplements an instill or persuade action, granting the Solar one automatic success and additionally granting one non-Charm bonus die for every two points the target’s [[Resolve]] is boosted by any means.
+The Solar cannot gain more than three bonus dice in this fashion.